swiftwasm/carton/README.md

 brew install swiftwasm/tap/carton
 ```

+> **Note**
+> If you can't install the latest carton via `brew upgrade swiftwasm/tap/carton`, please try `rm -rf $(brew --prefix)/Library/Taps/swiftwasm/homebrew-tap/ && brew tap swiftwasm/tap` and retry again.
+The `master` branch was renamed to `main`, so you need to update your local tap repo.

 `carton` is also available as a Docker image for Linux.
 You can pull it with this command:

 ```